 When someone visits a website a huge array of data is logged.
-Most website admins and business owners are totally unaware of the data collected.
+Most website admins and business owners are oblivious to the data collected.

-Example points at which data is collected when a website is visited are,
+Example points at which data is collected when a website is visited include

 - When the web server detects a request for a resource (e.g. page or image) the server logs the request.
 This data includes the request made, the time of request, the device used, the software used, and the IP address of the visitor.